richardcrng/richard.ng/_garden/My Digital Garden (Home).md

 - [[Maggie Appleton|Maggie Appleton]]'s [[Maggie Appleton's Digital Garden|Digital Garden]]

 If you want to know how I produce this digital garden, check out [[My digital garden workflow|this note]].

+If you're interested in building your own, [[Building your own digital garden|I want to talk to you]]!